How to Bill Consulting Clients: Hourly, Retainer & Value-Based Pricing Guide

 ๐Ÿ“‹ Executive Summary

-• Strategic Shift: Transitioning from hourly to retainer models stabilizes cash flow by an average of 40%.
+• Strategic Shift: Transitioning from hourly to retainer models can significantly improve cash flow predictability through guaranteed monthly revenue.

 • Compliance Alert: Corporate clients in 2026 increasingly reject invoices lacking specific PO references and breakdown of services.